orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 style and how terrible it is.
 If you don't agree with me, try converting a blocking library (like [usocket](http://common-lisp.net/project/usocket/), for instance) to be CPS.
 It's fairly strightforward.
-Now the real issue comes into play.
-What about every library that depends on usocket?
+Now the real issue comes into
+play: what about every library that depends on usocket?
 Oh, they all have to be converted to CPS as well.
 All the way down.
 Example of CPS:

 {% highlight cl %}